 Diabetes increasing risk of neuropathy

 The symptoms of ulnar nerve entrapment depend on the location where the nerve compression occurs.
 The symptoms usually begin gradually and increase over time.
-With cubital tunnel syndrome at the elbow symptoms include numbness at:
+With a cubital tunnel syndrome at the elbow symptoms include numbness at:

 Along outer side of the ring finger